 Calculation of 50 % Inhibition Concentration: The graph was plotted by taking concentration on X-axis and percentage inhibition on Y-axis, the graph was extrapolated to find the 50% inhibition concentration of the sample.

-Test micro organism and inoculums preparation: The test organisms used in this study were as follows: Bacillus subtilis, Staphylococcus aureus (Gram +ve), Escherichia coli, Proteus vulgaris (Gram-ve) and two fungal strain Aspergillus niger, Candida albicans for the antimicrobial tests, procured from MTCC (Microbial type culture collection), IMTECH (Institute of Microbial Technology), Chandigarh, (Punjab), maintained on nutrient agar slants (oxide) at 4 oC, a loop-full culture of all micro organism was inoculated into nutrient broth under sterile conditions, and incubated at 37 °C for 24 h in rotary shaker.
+Test Microorganism & Inoculums Preparation: The test organisms used in this study were as follows: Bacillus subtilis, Staphylococcus aureus (gram +ve), Escherichia coli, Proteus vulgaris (gram-ve) and two fungal strain Aspergillus niger, Candida albicans for the antimicrobial tests, procured from MTCC (Microbial type culture collection), IMTECH (Institute of Microbial Technology), Chandigarh, (Punjab), maintained on nutrient agar slants (oxide) at 4 °C, a loop-full culture of all microorganism was inoculated into nutrient broth under sterile conditions, and incubated at 37 °C for 24 h in rotary shaker.

-Antimicrobial Activity: 17 The agar disc diffusion method was used to evaluate the antibacterial potentiality of EETC against various Gram +ve, Gram -ve, and fungal strain.
+Antimicrobial Activity: 17 The agar disc diffusion method was used to evaluate the antibacterial potentiality of EETC against various gram +ve, gram -ve, and fungal strain.
 A 100 µl of freshly prepared inoculum was spread onto the surface of sterile Mueller Hinton agar using sterilized glass spreader.
-A sterile borer was used to prepare the cups of 8 mm diameter in the agar medium spread with micro-organism and 0.1 ml of inoculums was spread on the agar plate by spread plate technique.
-Accurately measured (0.05m1) solution of each concentration and reference standard (Ciprofloxacin 50 µg/ml and Fluconazole 0.1 mg/ml) was added to the cups with a micropipette.
+A sterile borer was used to prepare the cups of 8 mm diameter in the agar medium spread with micro-organism, and 0.1 ml of inoculums was spread on the agar plate by spread plate technique.
+Accurately measured (0.05m1) solution of each concentration and reference standard (ciprofloxacin 50 µg/ml and fluconazole 0.1 mg/ml) was added to the cups with a micropipette.
 All the plates were kept in a refrigerator at 2 °C to 8 °C for effective diffusion of test compounds and standards for 2 hours.
 Later, they were incubated at 37 °C for 24 hours.
-The presence of definite zone of inhibition of any size around the cup indicated antibacterial activity.
-The solvent control (DMSO 4.0%, v/v) was run simultaneously, which was used as vehicle.
+The presence of a definite zone of inhibition of any size around the cup indicated antibacterial activity.
+The solvent control (DMSO 4.0%, v/v) was run simultaneously, which was used as a vehicle.
 The diameter of the zone of inhibition was measured and recorded.

-The percentage inhibition of paw edema was calculated for each group with respect to its vehicle treated control group by using the formula:
+The percentage inhibition of paw edema was calculated for each group concerning its vehicle-treated control group by using the formula:

 Percentage inhibition of edema = (1−Vt /Vc) × 100